mapazi/mapazi/README.md

 #### :muscle: Things I am challenging myself with:
 - Waking up earlier to make good use of the day
-- Coding at least 3-4 hours a day
+- Studying at least 3-4 hours a day
 - Improving my CV with some education apart from college

 #### :computer: Programming languages and tools: